Shoomanjin/overwolf.github.io/docs/api/overwolf-games-events-wot.md

 ## Game events status

-It's highly recommended to communicate errors and warnings to your app users.
-Check game event status [here](../status/all) or easily check game events straight from your app [using our API](../topics/howto-check-events-status-from-app).
+It's highly recommended to communicate errors to your app users.
+Check game event status [here](../status/all) or easily verify event status straight from your app [using our API](../topics/howto-check-events-status-from-app).

 ## `kill`